 As discussed earlier, corporate strategy defines the goals and priorities of the business.
 Business strategy defines how organizations compete to gain market share and maintain a competitive advantage.
 Effective strategic planning results in making informed decisions that enable an organization to achieve its goals.
-Key metrics measure the performance of a company’s goal-set and help us understand how much progress has been made toward achieving those goals.
+Key metrics measure the performance of a company’s goal set and help us understand how much progress has been made toward achieving those goals.
 Defining the corporate portfolio and striving to improve worker performance enables corporate success.

 Project Server 2010 provides a level of autonomy while maintaining enterprise standardization and control.
-Using the Department field, Enterprise Project Types, Resources, and Custom Fields can be associated with specific departments.
-This eliminates unnecessary clutter and allows departments to focus on their data while supporting the needs of an Enterprise rollup for executive reporting and decision making.
+Using the Department field, Enterprise Project Types, Resources, and Custom fields can be associated with specific departments.
+Doing this eliminates unnecessary clutter and allows departments to focus on their data while supporting the needs of an enterprise rollup for executive reporting and decision making.

 Think of the “Department” field as a grouping mechanism within Project Server 2010.
-If a company has a Sales & Marketing Department that has 3 separate functions (a Sales Order Desk, a Field Sales team, and a Marketing organization for example) even though these groups are all within a single “department,” they will likely have separate work processes, business requirements, and reporting and analysis needs.
-The Primary purpose of the Department field is to be a filter for:
+If a company has a Sales and Marketing Department that has three separate functions (e.g., a Sales Order Desk, a Field Sales team, and a Marketing organization), even though these groups are all within a single “department,” they will likely have separate work processes, business requirements, and reporting and analysis needs.
+The primary purpose of the Department field is to be a filter for:

-Projects – which can be assigned to none, one, or to multiple departments.
-Projects associated with different departments will only show their associated custom fields.
+Projects, which can be assigned to none, one, or multiple departments.
+Projects associated with different departments will show only their associated custom fields.

-Resources and Resources’ Custom Fields – different groups can have their own custom fields (note, custom field that are not assigned a department are available for global use).
+Resources and Resource Custom Fields.
+Different groups can have their own custom fields.
+(Note: Custom fields that are not assigned to a department are available for global use.)

-Enterprise Project Types – different groups can see different user interfaces based the department field as it can be used to filter Enterprise Project Templates and Custom Fields.
+Enterprise Project Types.
+Different groups can see different user interfaces based the department field, the pivot field new in Project 2010, as it[AU: the dept. field? clarify] can be used to filter Enterprise Project Templates and Custom Fields.

 The value of using the Department field is that it: